How to Paint a Crib in 6 Safe and Simple Steps

 Apply at least two coats of non-toxic* paint, waiting 4-6 hours in between coats.
 If you'd like to really customize the crib, consider painting your child's name on it, a nursery rhyme or quote, stars, or any other design you'd like.

-The best results will come from using a good quality synthetic bristle brush (many people make the mistake of buying the best grade of paint they can afford and then using a cheap brush to apply it).
+The best results will come from using a good quality synthetic bristle brush (many people make the mistake of buying the best grade of paint they can afford and then using a cheap brush to apply it) From here, you can apply the paint in even coats using a small, handheld brush.
+If your crib has rounded spindles, some people find it easier to use a mitt or sock dipped in paint or an airless sprayer.
+Allow the paint to dry fully before applying a second coat.

 Step 5: Topcoat Optional

-(This is actually a step you don't have to take.)
 When finished, it's not necessary to topcoat with a clear finish.
 A clear coat is not going to add any more benefits to the job than another coat of the paint will.
-If you've used a high-quality, non-toxic* paint (like ECOS Paints), the finish should be very durable.
+If you've used a high-quality, non-toxic* paint, like ECOS Paints, the finish should be very durable.

 Step 6: Ready For Use